GoogleCloudPlatform/pgadapter/samples/java/spring-data-jpa/README.md

 1. The sample uses the strategy that is explained here: https://cloud.google.com/spanner/docs/generated-column/how-to#primary-key-generated-column
 2. The primary key consists of two columns:
-2.1.
-A `shard_id` column that is automatically generated by the database.
+   1. A `shard_id` column that is automatically generated by the database.
+This column is not mapped to the JPA entities, and your application can safely ignore the fact that it exists.
-2.2.
-An `id` column that is a monotonically increasing integer.
+   2. An `id` column that is a monotonically increasing integer.
 The value for this column is generated using a [table generator](https://jakarta.ee/specifications/persistence/3.1/apidocs/jakarta.persistence/jakarta/persistence/generationtype#TABLE).
 3. Only the `id` column is mapped to the entity.
 This means that JPA thinks that the primary key only consists of the `id` column, and is therefore also the only value that you need to use in the application.

 The [Venue](src/main/java/com/google/cloud/spanner/pgadapter/sample/model/Venue.java) and